pankaj-k/basic_vpc_subnet_ec2_loadbalancer/01_basic_infra/README.md

 AWS_SECRET_ACCESS_KEY
 AWS_REGION (e.g., us-east-1)

 The delete of infra is manual.
-Best practice is to keep it that way Prod.
+Best practice is to keep it that way Prod. terraform-destory.yml enables manual destroy.